nanovms/ops-documentation/getting_started.md

 ## Install Prerequisites

 ### Install QEMU {#qemu}
+Ensure that you install a version of QEMU that is equal to or greater than version 2.5

 ##### MacOS (homebrew) {#qemu-macos}
 If you're running on a Mac, you do need to install QEMU.
 The easiest way to